 (Photo: Eliza Powell/CAMFED).

-With support from CAMFED, Mary will undergo training and be taken under the wing of CAMFED alumnae (CAMA members) to get the skills and psychosocial support she needs to start a business.
-CAMFED is training CAMA members as GirlGuardians, who bring their lived experience of poverty and the barriers to girls’ education into schools and communities, providing their expertise, and supporting girls with sexual reproductive health and life skills training, ensuring that that they are protected, and can thrive.
+With support from CAMFED, Mary will undergo training and be taken under the wing of her local CAMFED Association (CAMA) chapter, to get the skills and psychosocial support she needs to start a business.
+CAMFED is training association members as CAMFED Learner Guides, who bring their lived experience of poverty and the barriers to girls’ education into schools and communities, providing their expertise, and supporting girls with sexual reproductive health and life skills training, ensuring that they are protected, and can thrive.

 With the money she hopes to earn, Mary is looking forward to achieving financial independence, and being able to give her child everything he needs in life.
 Mary knows that if she had been able to stay in school, her life would have turned out differently, so she is determined to be able to support her son through school when he comes of age: “I have a lot of plans for my child.
 I want him to get an education.”
 Mary hopes that he might want to become a teacher one day.